jgddesigns/progress_widgets/README.md

 Contact: jaygeorgedunn@gmail.com

-A simple Progress Widget component for use with React.js and Next.js.
+Progress Widget component for use with React.js and Next.js.
 Customize size, color and progress sections.
 Bar, Meter, Pie and Symbol Widgets available.